giankdiluvi/giankdiluvi.github.io/yvr.md

 Isetta if you go to West Vancouver is awesome.

 Specialty coffee shops that don't roast their own beans:
-Oidé is the best around town in my opinion.
+- Oidé is the best coffee shop around town in my opinion.
 They carry some amazing brands and have them for espresso and pour over.
-Revolver in Gastown is also awesome and they carry pretty interesting beans.
+- Revolver in Gastown is also awesome and they carry pretty interesting beans.
-Luminé in Kits has a pour over machine, which is cool.
+- Luminé in Kits has a pour over machine, which is cool.
+Despite not roasting their beans, they carry exclusively Canadian-roasted beans, which is great.
-Not a coffee shop but Welk's on Main Street has an _amazing_ coffee section.
+- Not a coffee shop but Welk's on Main Street has an _amazing_ coffee section.
 They sell everything from grinders, scales, and brewers to (Kinto) cups and servers.
 They also carry a ton of great local beans, including House of Funk, Nemesis, Agro, and Pallet.

 Specialty coffee shops that roast their own beans (buy local!):
+- Prototype is top notch.
+If you are looking for a good pour over, Prototype has the biggest selection for in-house brewing.
-Nemesis is great.
+- Nemesis is great.
 If you can, go to their Great Northern Way location; it's beautiful.
-Prototype is top notch too.
-Modus on Broadway.
+- Modus on Broadway.
+Small shop but don't be fooled: they're coffee is top notch.
-Analog, Pallet, or Kafka if you're in Downtown.
+- Analog, Pallet, or Kafka if you're in Downtown.
-Timbertrain (the one in Port Moody is like a weird real estate exposition).
+- Timbertrain (the one in Port Moody is like a weird real estate exposition).
-Agro is the cheapest good quality specialty coffee roaster but I've never been to their coffee shop.
+- Agro is the cheapest good quality specialty coffee roaster but I've never been to their coffee shop.

 Specialty coffee shops I haven't gone to but want to: